aboodJAD/Simple-Projects/README.md

 Knapsack In Assembly: Final Project in Microprocessor Course.

-TicTacToe Game: Final Porject in Software Engineering for Web Applications Course. using Java Servlets and JSP with MVC.
+TicTacToe Game: Final Porject in Software Engineering for Web Applications Course. using Java Servlets and JSP.

 Wumpus World: Project in AI Course.
-Applying first Order Logic and Knowledge Inference to solve Wumpus Game.
+Applying First Order Logic and Knowledge Inference to solve Wumpus Game.